EastmanJian/blog/_posts/2015-11-29-hadoop-multi-node-cluster-installation.markdown

 title: "Hadoop (HDFS+MapReduce/YARN) Cluster Setup"
 date: 2015-11-29 18:24:00 +08:00
 categories: BigData IT
-tags: Hadoop HDFS MapReduce YARN
+tags: Hadoop HDFS MapReduce YARN cluster
 ---

 * content
 {:toc}

+This article records a practical installation of Hadoop (HDFS+MapReduce/YARN) cluster.

 # Approach
 * Setup two (or more) Pseudo-Distibute Mode machines, and then turn them as one true Cluster, one master and one slave.